alexverboon/MDATP/README.md

       .#&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&%,
 ```

 Welcome to the Microsoft Defender Advanced Threat Protection Resource Hub.
 If you're familiar with Git feel free to contribute through a pull request or simply submit a suggestion via an Issue.
+If you like to keep up to date add this repository to your GitHub watchlist.

 ## Microsoft Blog posts on Microsoft Advanced Threat Protection